openstack/ironic/doc/source/admin/anaconda-deploy-interface.rst

    the Ironic workflow, specifically with this driver, is that the generated ``agent token`` is conveyed to the booting ramdisk, facilitating it to call back to Ironic and indicate the state.
-This token is randomly generated for every deploy, and is required.
+This token is randomly generated for every deploy and is required.
 Specifically, this is leveraged in the template's ``pre``, ``onerror``, and ``post`` steps.
    For more information on Agent Token, please see :doc:`/admin/agent-token`.